 Of course I am not paying attention after class and nearly run over someone I could have definitely gone without seeing.

 “Abby,” Clare says giving me a bored expression.
-“So I hear your attempting to start your own sorority.
-That’s a joke right?
+“So I hear you’re still attempting to start your own sorority.
 You don’t actually think you are going to get people to join you do you?”

 I square my shoulders back.
 “Yes, I am starting a sorority.
 And for your information, I already have four members.”